<?xml version="1.0" encoding="UTF-8"?>

 <h2 id="why-not-pi-hole">Why not <a href="https://pi-hole.net/">Pi-hole</a>?</h2>

-<p>Pi-hole needs no introduction; it has been a homelab staple for
+<p>Pi-hole shouldn&#8217;t need an introduction; it has been a homelab staple

-only runs on Linux.</p>
+Pi-hole is only available on Linux.</p>

-Pi-Hole for OpenBSD routers.</p>
+alternative to Pi-Hole for OpenBSD routers.</p>

 <h2 id="configuring-unbound">Configuring Unbound</h2>